audsinthecity/Flicks/README.md

 ## Notes

 I repeated code in the refresh and viewDidLoad.
 I feel like there must be a better way to do that to avoid duplication.
 Note to self- keep committing.
-Had all the requireds and several optionals when adding a search bar to main.storyboard screwed up the whole thing on the day of submission and I had to recreate a view and rehook up all the connections.
+Had all the requireds and several optionals when adding a search bar to main.storyboard screwed up the whole thing on the day of submission and I had to recreate the movie viewcontroller and rehook up all the connections.

 ## License